 On May 5, 2023, Sanmina Corporation ("Sanmina"), a contract manufacturer, filed a complaint against us in the Superior Court of California, Santa Clara County.
 Sanmina alleges breach of contract, breach of implied covenant of good faith and fair dealing and promissory estoppel.
-In connection with this allegation, in March 2023, Sanmina unilaterally drew against a \$12.0 million collateralized letter of credit with Sanmina (the "Letter of Credit") that we had posted as a partial security for our obligations under our agreement with Sanmina, and which we have previously recorded as cost of product revenue.
-Sanmina is seeking damages in the amount of approximately \$30.0 million.
+In connection with this allegation, in March 2023, Sanmina unilaterally drew against a \$12.0 million collateralized letter of credit with Sanmina (the "Letter of Credit") that we had posted as a partial security for our obligations under our agreement with Sanmina, and which we have recorded as cost of product revenue.
+Sanmina is seeking damages in the amount of approximately \$24.2 million.
 We believe the claims are without merit, and we dispute both the incurrence of the costs alleged and that Sanmina lawfully drew on the Letter of Credit.
-We intend to defend ourselves vigorously and on July 25, 2023, we filed a cross-complaint alleging, among other claims, that Sanmina is in breach of contract for improperly over-ordering components and we are seeking recovery of wrongfully retaining funds, components, and manufacturing equipment rightfully due to us.
+We intend to defend ourselves vigorously and on July 25, 2023, we filed a cross-complaint alleging, among other claims, that Sanmina is in breach of contract for improperly over-ordering components and we are seeking recovery of wrongfully retained funds, components, and manufacturing equipment rightfully due to us.

-Legal fees and expenses are expensed as incurred based on invoices or estimates provided by legal counsel.
+Legal fees and expenses are expensed as incurred.